Hibbert133/Twavefussion/README.md

 We  use dataset PSM for testing demonstration, you can run main.py directly and get the corresponding result.

 ## References
-Our implementation is based on [TimeADDM]: https://github.com/Hurongyao/TIMEADDM.
+Our implementation is based on [TimeADDM](https://github.com/Hurongyao/TIMEADDM).
 We would like to thank them